tarakanbg/vaccbih_sct_files/README.md

 * The track of the ILS Y 12 approach and Timid holding is no longer defined as GEO.
 It is now a STAR and can be optionally displayed or hidden (Display Options > Stars).
 Also you can choose the line style, color and thickness via the Symbology options.
 It could look for example [like this](http://imgur.com/9HZ8c).
+* Added the tracks for all instrument LQSA approaches (ILS Y, NDB Y (same track), ILS Z, NDB Z(same track), Rudar Visual).
+  These tracks are defined as STARs and can be hidden or displayed via Display Options > Stars
 * LQSA MSA values are no longer defined as fixes, they are now freetext (Display Options > Freetext) and can be enabled/disabled as a group or individually
 * Added the second hold short line on A for LQSA